BCsabaEngine/QemuRpiRunner/README.md

 - adapt fstab, cmdline, ssh
 - convert to qcow2
 - export kernel, pi3.dtb and distro.qcow2 (Rpi 3b+)
+- It can take up to 45 minutes

 # 2.export.sh - run only once
 Run the container and export kernel, pi3.dtb and distro.qcow2 files to dist folder

 # 3.build-qemu.sh - run only once
-Download and compile locally newest qemu with aarch64 support
+It downloads and compiles newest qemu (with aarch64) locally

 # 4.run.sh
-Run locally compiled qemu with necessary files to run Rpi 3b+ in command line
+You can run locally compiled qemu with necessary files to run Rpi 3b+ in command line

 # Usage
+The distro.qcow2 file defaults to approx. It is 15GB, but may increase in size during use.
+You can take up to 4GB.
+To back up, just save the distro.qcow2 file.

+Attention!
+Running export.sh, if it existed before, overwrites the distro.qcow2 file.
+This will reset its contents so you get a newly installed system.

-After run you can ssh with ```ssh pi@localhost -p 2222```
+After run you can ssh to rpi with ```ssh pi@localhost -p 2222```.
+You can safely run ```apt update``` and ```apt distupgrade```.

 When you go home, use ```sudo shutdown now``` to close Rpi with safe